 How to Turn Your Apples Into Applesauce

-Once your apples have been peeled, cored, and chopped, you're ready to start cooking them down into sauce.
+Once your apples have been peeled, cored, and chopped, you're ready to start cooking them down into a sauce.
 You can make your applesauce on the stove, or you can make it in a slow cooker.
 You may prefer the stovetop method because it allows you to make bigger batches; if you're pressed for time, the slow cooker method allows you to be more hands off.
 Both ways work well, so it's really just a matter of choosing the one that works best for you.

 If you opt to make your applesauce in a slow cooker, there's no need to add water to the pot.
 Just pile your apples in, add a splash of lemon juice to prevent browning, and sprinkle in any sugar or spices that you'd like.
 Continue cooking, stirring occasionally, until the apples become soft enough to be mashed up.
 Use a potato masher for chunky sauce or an immersion blender for smooth sauce.